 With Edulastic’s free digital educational assessment platform you can take teaching and learning to the next level.
-You will have access to multiple easy-to-use features, like technologically advanced items (TEIs) and immediate assessment data.
-Edulastic’s next generation features can support you in your teaching journey throughout the school year.
+You’ll have access to multiple easy-to-use features, like technologically enhanced items (TEIs) and immediate assessment data.
+Edulastic’s next-generation features can support you in your teaching journey throughout the school year.
 This digital assessment platform will enhance student learning and help you guide students towards success.

 No matter whether you’re teaching about Mesopotamia, the Civil War, or even local state history…